solo-system/solo-system.github.io/home.md

 weight: 1
 ---

-The SOLO is an audio recorder for unattended, long-term, and continuous environmental monitoring.
+The Solo is an audio recorder for unattended, long-term, and continuous environmental monitoring.

-The SOLO comprises of a mini-computer, a microphone and battery, with data being stored on a memory card.
+The Solo comprises of a mini-computer, a microphone and battery, with data being stored on a memory card.
 It is protected by a weatherproof enclosure.